ydarbleoj/wdi-js-tictactoe-template/README.md

 - Don't use jQuery or the native DOM api, instead bind DOM elements the Angular way.
 - The original solution comes with all bells and whistles, like delayed fade-in animation and other goodies.
 That's not a requirement but try to make your app feel as close as possible to the original.
 - We encourage you to write in CoffeeScript, but feel free to use plain JavaScript if that's what you are in to.

-###Bonus

 - Add the option to allow Ernie to play against the computer instead of Bert.
 The alogorithm should be better than picking tiles randomly.

-###Bonus Bonus
+###Bonus

 - Implement an algortithm that can't be beat.